-An override accident occurs when a semi-truck rear-ends another vehicle.
+An override accident occurs when a semi-truck rear-ends a smaller vehicle.
 Due to the sheer size of commercial trucks, the semi-truck may actually drive over the back of the car.
-This can have serious consequences for anyone in the vehicle.
+This type of commercial vehicle accident can have serious consequences for anyone in the vehicle.

 Underride Truck Accident

 An underride accident is the opposite of an override accident.
-In this case, a small car driver rear-ends the back of a semi.
+In this case, the driver of the smaller vehicle rear-ends the back of a tractor-trailer.
 The semi-truck may have stopped abruptly or improperly changed lanes.
 Although many trucks have guards on the back of the trailer, the vehicle that hit the back of the truck may become stuck or wedged underneath.

 Rollover Truck Accident

 With tall trailers, big rigs can tip when drivers take turns at high speeds.
 High-winds and other driver errors can also cause the truck to fall on its side.
-This sort of crash can cause major blockades on roadways, cause chain-reaction crashes, and do severe damage to other vehicles.
+This type of tractor-trailer accident can cause major blockades on roadways, cause chain-reaction crashes, and do severe damage to other passenger vehicles.

 Jackknife Truck Accident

 On Florida expressways, a jackknife accident can be fatal.
-This accident occurs when the semi-trailer attachment comes loose or fails, causing the semi-trailer to swing out perpendicular to the tractor, or similar to a jackknife.
-Onced jackknifed, the semi-trailer can block the expressway or crash into other drivers.
+This accident occurs when the tractor-trailer attachment comes loose or fails, causing the tractor-trailer to swing out perpendicular to the tractor, or similar to a jackknife.
+Onced jackknifed, the semi-truck can block the expressway or crash into other drivers.

 Runaway Truck Accident